EgorLappo/egorlappo.github.io/posts/2022-10-05-publication-list.markdown

 While setting up my personal [page](https://egorlappo.github.io) with Hakyll, I have discovered that there is no simple copy-pastable solution for generating a list of publications from a `.bib` file.
 In this post I show a way to manually transform contents of a bibliography file into a nicely formatted markdown.
 You can copy my code and very quickly adapt it to your needs.
 The final result is available [on github](https://github.com/EgorLappo/egorlappo.github.io/blob/master/Bib.hs).

-When it comes to references, Pandoc does have built-in citation processing machinery, and it can be used with Hakyll to cite works in blog posts (see, for example, [this guide](https://github.com/jaspervdj/hakyll-citeproc-example).
+When it comes to references, Pandoc does have built-in citation processing machinery, and it can be used with Hakyll to cite works in blog posts (see, for example, [this guide](https://github.com/jaspervdj/hakyll-citeproc-example)).
 As for obtaining a plain publication list, the main suggestion seems to be to use an empty file containing a `\nocite{*}` command to make Pandoc list the references.

 However, I have found that this method is impossible to customize!
-The basic requirements are: reverse chronological sorting of references and no "unique names", which means that repeated authot combinations should be written out in full.
+The basic requirements are: reverse chronological sorting of references and no "unique names", which means that repeated author combinations should be written out in full.
 With biblatex, this can be solved with a combination of settings:

 ```latex
 \usepackage[backend=biber, style=numeric, sorting=ydnt, firstinits=true, uniquename=false]{biblatex}
 ```

 With Pandoc, this problem seems to require a manual approach.
-I will show the base code that you can adapt to process your specific bibliography.
+I will show the basic code to process a personal bibliography.

 # Setup